soabase/exhibitor/HowToRelease.md

 ## Maven Settings

-Your Maven settings (~/.m2/settings.xml) file should entries for the Sonatype servers:
+Your Maven settings (~/.m2/settings.xml) file should have entries for the Sonatype servers:

 ```xml
 <settings>